BalakirevSV/site/readme.txt

 This project is aimed to make people's life more facilitated.
 And easier.
+And free.